AdobeDocs/uix/src/pages/services/aem-universal-editor/api/events/index.md

 ---
-title: Working with Custom Events - Universal Editor Extensibility
+title: Working with CustomEvent - Universal Editor Extensibility
-description: Communicating to the Remote Application through Custom Events
+description: Communicating to the Remote Application through CustomEvent
 contributors:
   - https://github.com/AdobeDocs/uix
 ---

 # Working with Custom Events

-The Universal Editor sends defined events to the Remote Application, on top of this Custom Event can also be sent directly from the Extension to the Remote Application.
+The Universal Editor sends defined events to the remote application, on top of this `CustomEvent` can also be sent directly from the Extension to the remote application.

 ### Working with Custom Events

-You can send events to the Remote Application using the `triggerEvent` method.
+You can send events to the remote application using the `triggerEvent` method.

 ```js
     useEffect(() => {